Office: Sieg Hall, Room 423C

-Julie A. Kientz (pronounced like "Keentz") is an Assistant Professor in the department of Human Centered Design & Engineering at the University of Washington.
-She directs the Computing for Healthy Living and Learning Lab and is active in the Design, Use, Build (dub) alliance, and has adjunct appointments in The Information School and Computer Science & Engineering.
+Julie A. Kientz (pronounced like "Keentz") is an Associate Professor in the department of Human Centered Design & Engineering at the University of Washington.
+She directs the Computing for Healthy Living and Learning Lab, is active in the Design, Use, Build (dub) alliance, and has adjunct appointments in The Information School and Computer Science & Engineering.
 Dr. Kientz's primary research areas are in the fields of Human-Computer Interaction, Ubiquitous Computing, and Health Informatics.
-She focuses on designing, developing, and evaluating novel, future computing applications involving the capture and review of data for the domains of health and education.
-In particular, she has worked on designing and evaluating mobile and sensor applications for helping individuals with sleep disorders, assisting parents of young children in tracking developmental progress, individuals with visual impairments, people who want to quit smoking, and special education teachers working with children with autism.
-Her primary methods of research involve design, engineering, and a mix of qualitative and quantitative methods.
+Her research focuses on understanding and reducing the user burdens of interactive technologies for health and education through the design of future applications.
+She has designed, developed, and evaluated mobile, sensor, and social applications for helping individuals with sleep problems, parents of young children tracking developmental progress, individuals with visual impairments, people who want to quit smoking, and special education teachers working with children with autism.
+Her primary research methods involve human-centered design, technology development, and a mix of qualitative and quantitative methods.
 Dr. Kientz received her Ph.D. in Computer Science from the Georgia Institute of Technology in 2008.
 She was awarded a National Science Foundation CAREER Award in 2009, named an MIT Technology Review Innovator Under 35 in 2013, and was given the UW College of Engineering Faculty Research Innovator award in 2014.

 - I am currently on sabbatical until September 2016, and I am working on some big and exciting projects!
 I will not be teaching, taking on new students, joining additional committees, starting new projects, or accepting service requests during this time.

 - I am serving as CHI 2016 Subcommittee Chair for the Specific Apps Health & Kids split along with Chris Quintana.